Home Telephone Location New Telephone Numbers

 Newry, Mourne and Down District Council has an important role to protect consumers against unsafe goods which are manufactured, distributed, supplied or sold in the district.
 An unsafe product is one that poses a risk of injury during normal use, when used in accordance with the manufacturer’s instructions.

-• investigating complaints from consumers
+• Investigating complaints from consumers

-• carrying out inspections
+• Carrying out inspections

-• providing advice and support to businesses
+• Providing advice and support to businesses

 What is a Safe Product?

-What should you look for when buying goods?
+What to look for when buying goods

-• Only purchase goods from a reputable supplier
+• Only buy goods from reputable suppliers

 • Keep receipts as proof of purchase